hypertidy/ncdump/cran-comments.md

 0 errors | 0 warnings | 1 note

-The note is a spell check about the word "metadata".
+This is a new release, and there is a spell check about the word "metadata".